Know your subject matter and prepare your pitch.

 Connect with your legislators.

 Elected officials want constituent support and there are numerous ways you can connect and engage with them.
 Follow them on social media, sign up for emails, and attend public events with them.
 You could tag them on social media in posts about issues you care about and ask them where they stand or if they will support an issue.
 Look for opportunities to share your story or pitch and be prepared for encounters at events (i.e. meeting a representative at a conference or other event).
+Find your local representatives and get more NAMI tips on how to engage with candidates.

 Share your personal story.